Independent. Human-Curated. Established 2007.

 Common Hreflang Mistakes

-- Mixing implementation methods: Using HTML tags AND sitemap hreflang simultaneously creates conflicts.
+- Mixing implementation methods.
+Using HTML tags and sitemap hreflang at the same time creates conflicts.
 Choose one method.

 Content Localization: Translation is Not Enough